-- b) Technology-neutrality and future-proofing.
+- 25. In considering the Guidance, countries, VASPs and other obliged entities that engage in or provide covered VA activities should recall the key principles underlying the design and application of the FATF Recommendations and that are relevant in the VA context: - a.
+Functional equivalence and objectives-based approach. requirements, including as they apply in the VA space, are compatible with a variety of different legal and administrative systems.
+They broadly explain what must be done but not in an overly-specific manner about how implementation should occur in order to allow for different options, where appropriate.
+Any clarifications to the requirements should not require jurisdictions that have already adopted adequate measures to achieve the objectives of the FATF Recommendations to change the form or substance of their laws and regulations.
+The Guidance seeks to support ends-based or objectives-based implementation of the relevant FATF Recommendations rather than impose a rigid prescriptive one-size-fits-all regulatory regime across all jurisdictions. - b.
+Technology-neutrality and future-proofing.
 The requirements applicable to VAs, as value or funds, to covered VA activities, and to VASPs apply irrespective of the technological platform involved.
-Equally, the requirements do not are not intended to give preference to specific products, services, or solutions offered by commercial providers, including technological implementation solutions that aim to assist providers in complying with their AML/CFT obligations.
-Rather, the requirements are intended to have sufficient flexibility so that countries and relevant entities can apply them to existing technologies as well as to evolving and emerging technologies without requiring additional revisions. - c) Level-playing field (functional treatment).
-Countries and their competent authorities should treat all VASPs on an equal footing from a regulatory and supervisory perspective in order to avoid jurisdictional arbitrage.
-As with FIs and DNFBPs, countries should therefore subject VASPs to AML/CFT requirements that are functionally equivalent to other entities when they offer similar products and services and based on the activities in which the entities engage.
-Countries and their competent authorities should treat all VASPs, regardless of business model, on an equal footing from a regulatory and supervisory perspective when they provide fundamentally similar services.
-It is an assessment of risks, based on the nature of the products and services offered, that should guide countries in imposing regulation and supervision.
-Moreover, all countries should strive to ensure their domestic regimes contribute to even and efficient implementation globally in order to avoid jurisdictional and supervisory arbitrage, although there is no impediment to countries imposing additional requirements that go beyond the FATF Standards to respond to the jurisdictions' own risks or policies.
-In addition, countries should aim to keep regulation and supervision for VASPs consistent with that which it uses for FIs that provide functionally similar services with similar ML/TF risks.
-As with FIs and DNFBPs, countries should therefore subject VASPs to AML/CFT requirements that are functionally equivalent to other entities when they offer similar products and services with similar risks and based on the activities in which the entities engage.

-19.23.
-This Guidance is non-binding and does not overrule the purview of national authorities, including on their assessment and categorization of VASPs, VAs, and VA activities, as per the country or regional circumstances, the prevailing ML/TF risks, and other contextual factors.
-It draws on the experiences of countries and of the private sector and is intended to assist competent authorities, VASPs, and relevant FIs (e.g., banks engaging in covered VA activities) in effectively implementing the FATF Recommendations using a risk-based approach.
+Equally, the requirements do not give preference to specific products, services, or solutions offered by commercial providers, including technological implementation solutions that aim to assist providers in complying with their AML/CFT obligations.
+Rather, the requirements are intended to have sufficient flexibility so that countries and relevant entities can apply them to existing technologies as well as to evolving and emerging technologies without requiring additional revisions. - c.
+Level-playing field (functional treatment).
+Countries and their competent authorities should treat all varieties of VASPs, regardless of business model, on an equal footing from a regulatory and supervisory perspective when they provide fundamentally similar services and pose similar risks.
+Where their risk profiles differ, however, the treatment may differ in-line with the RBA.
+Similarly, countries should aim to keep regulation and supervision for VASPs consistent with what exists for FIs that provide the same services and carry similar ML/TF risks.
+It is an assessment of risks, based on the nature of the products and services offered, that should guide countries in imposing regulation and supervision, and not terminology, technology or business model.
+Moreover, all countries should strive to ensure their domestic regimes contribute to even and efficient implementation globally in order to avoid jurisdictional and supervisory arbitrage, although there is no impediment to countries imposing additional requirements that go beyond the FATF Standards to respond to their own risks or policies. - 26.
+This Guidance is non-binding and clarifies and interprets the existing Standards, but does not change them.
+The Guidance does not overrule the purview of national authorities, including on their assessment and categorization of VASPs, VAs, and VA activities, as per the prevailing ML/TF risks, and other contextual factors.
+It draws on the experiences of countries and of the private sector and is intended to assist competent authorities, VASPs, and relevant FIs (e.g., banks engaging in covered VA activities) in effectively implementing the FATF Recommendations using a RBA.